 In talking about your intentions with this album, you mentioned it’s a concept album on love.
 How has love in all of its different forms impacted and inspired this record?

 The single, “Lean on My Love,” has an interesting story that answers that question.
 I was on a train going to Reno, and I was listening to Alicia Keys at the time.
 This was in October of 2016, so around election time.
-And I was thinking about how a lot of Mexicans are feeling really afraid, myself included.
+And I was thinking about how a lot of my friends are feeling really afraid, myself included.
 Like what’s going to happen?
 What’s happening to our country?
 I was thinking about that, and I had just come from a wedding in Eugene.
 It was the end of summer, going into fall, and I was thinking about what changes in our life, and what is always available to us.
 With the seasons changing, being at this wedding, I wrote this poem that became the first verse of “Lean On my Love.”
 And it said “Love is the constant season that stays / Love is the steady breath that remains.”
 So I was thinking when I wrote that that no matter what happens in our life, we always have love.
 And I was on this train, listening to Alicia Keys, and there was this box car on the Amtrak for luggage.
 And someone was down there playing guitar, and we started jamming and then I started to try to learn this Alicia Keys song, and I think that inspired the groove and feeling of “Lean on My Love.”
 On the train, I had written the first verse and the chorus.
 Then I thought, “I should try to finish this and give it to [my friend] as a wedding gift.”
 So I snuck away and wrote it on a piece of paper and gave it to them as their wedding gift.

 That particular song started the concept of “what is love, how can I be more loving, how can I choose to be loving even when I’m afraid to be.”
 So that’s what the song is about.
 You can lean on my love, which is essentially saying, “I’m here for you.”
 I want to heal you for the feeling in your heart is weighing down your mind.
 Whatever is going on, I’m here for you.
 When I wrote that song, I thought, “this is the best song I’ve ever written.”
 It’s got totally different chords, a different groove.
 So I just kept going from there.
 Each song [I wrote] lead to the next and I noticed, “Oh, I’m writing a lot of love songs.”
 And that’s why I called it Love Notes.